GIScience/ohsome-now-stats-service/README.md

 This plugin is used to:

-* check for a clean workspace and assure that the local and remote git repos are in sync
+* check for a clean workspace and ensure that the local and remote git repos are in sync
 * read current (snapshot) version from [./gradle.properties](./gradle.properties)
 * create a git tag for this version (by removing the `-SNAPSHOT` postfix)
 * set the next (snapshot) version in [./gradle.properties](./gradle.properties)